metgay/checkme/README.md

 𓎟𓎟　　no huge strict byi thing. just no weirdos<br>
 　dont flirt or attempt to frontcall/be 'sourcemates'<br>
-please block me if youre proship etc or endo-supportive
+please block me if youre proship etc<br>
+　or endo-supportive
 <br><br>

 𓎟𓎟　　youre fine to ask for front,<br>
 　but sometimes i or others may not share <br>
 be patient either way. most headmates have<br>
 　lots of trouble unmasking, and so do i